Choosing your Christmas Tree

 Treat your fresh tree as you would fresh flowers – cut a little off the bottom so that you have an open, cut edge that will take up water, and make sure you provide plenty water whilst you have the tree in your home.
 The big difference between the tree and flowers – of course – is that the tree will take up surprisingly large quantities of water, so do check very regularly.
 If the cut base of the tree is allowed to dry out, it will seal and it is almost impossible for the tree to take up water through the seal.

 A handy tip is to cut the base and place the tree in a bucket of water outdoors or in a cool place for a day or two.
-This allows the tree to take up water so that it is well hydrated when it comes indoors when it inevitably will be shocked by central heating.
+This allows the tree to take up water so that it is well hydrated once it comes indoors when it inevitably will be shocked by central heating.
 However, we know how difficult waiting can be – we can’t resist decorating the tree immediately we get it home either!

 Pot Grown Trees